aalepere/djangowarehouse/README.md

 This repo contains the code to support the article published on Medium.

 ## 1 Libraries
-A requirements file has been created so you can setup your own virtual env and then install libraries as listed in requirements.txt
+A requirements file has been created so you can set up your own virtual env and then install libraries as listed in requirements.txt

 ### Virtual env
 Please make sure you have installed virtual env library first: https://docs.python.org/3/library/venv.html